awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-cognito-auth.md

 After you complete the prerequisites, you can configure an Amazon ES domain to use Amazon Cognito for Kibana\.

 **Note**
 Amazon Cognito is not available in all AWS Regions\.
 For a list of supported regions, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#cognito_identity_region)\.
-You don't need to use the same region for Amazon Cognito that you use for Amazon ES\.
+You don't need to use the same Region for Amazon Cognito that you use for Amazon ES\.

 ### Configuring Amazon Cognito Authentication \(Console\)<a name="es-cognito-auth-config-console"></a>

-Because it creates [the IAM role](#es-cognito-auth-role) for you, the console offers the simplest configuration experience\.
+Because it creates the [CognitoAccessForAmazonES](#es-cognito-auth-role) role for you, the console offers the simplest configuration experience\.
 In addition to the standard Amazon ES permissions, you need the following set of permissions to use the console to create a domain that uses Amazon Cognito authentication for Kibana:

 ```
 {